Guilherme-Valle/ai-Algorithms/README.md

 # ai-Algorithms
-AI algorithms implemented for the MATA64 discipline at UFBA (Federal University of Bahia).
-Comments and code are in Portuguese.
+AI algorithms implemented for the Artificial Intelligence discipline at UFBA (Federal University of Bahia).
+Most comments and codes are in Portuguese.